 Cairo

-Site: Large metropolitan area with 20 million inhabitants in Egypt - the largest in Africa, the Arab world, and the Middle East, and among the top 10 largest in the world.
+Location: This pilot site is located near Orabi gardens along the River Nile in DRC Cairo Egypt, a large metropolitan area with 20 million inhabitants in Egypt - the largest in Africa, the Arab world, and the Middle East, and among the top 10 largest in the world.

 Wastewater treatment pipe in Cairo